zefirnikolov/awsapp-k8scluster/README.md

 After successful upload to Docker Hub, the Job Triggers a **second Jenkins JOB**

 Jenkins Pipeline 2 (which is based on **this GitHub Repo**) This Pipeline Job is triggered from the web, generator, or db 1st Pipeline -> It UPDATES the generator.yaml, db.yaml or web.yaml file respectively  (depending on which Development part a change is made) -> it changes the number of the **docker hub TAG** which the .yaml file pulls from Docker Hub.
-Now here comes the CD part – as ArgoCD constantly seeking for changes, because this .yaml files are changed – **ArgoCD** uploads the new .yaml files to the **K8s cluster*
+Now here comes the CD part – as ArgoCD constantly seeking for changes, because this .yaml files are changed – **ArgoCD** uploads the new .yaml files to the **K8s cluster**:

 ![jenkinsfiletwo](jenkinsfiletwo.png)